LakshayLakshaySharma/Textify/README.md

-# textify
+# Textify
-This is a textUtils website that help user to counter work , counter characters and convert text into uppercase and convert lowercase into uppercase.
+ this is a textify web page that help you to manipulate your text as per your choice like convert upper case to lowercase and lowercase to uppercase and count word and count character in your text and conver the reading minutes time